Spicy Korean Cucumber Salad (Oi Muchim)

 Do I really need to hand-mix the Korean Cucumber Salad?

 You don’t need to mix the cucumbers and the dressing by hand but that’s the way it tastes best.
-Hand mixing releases the juices and it’s the way Koreans make this quick cucumber dish.
+Hand mixing releases the juices and it’s the way Koreans make this simple cucumber salad.

 Other easy Korean side dishes: